psychicbologna/recipeak-api/README.md

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

+## Log

+### 2019-10-14

+Beginning to flesh out the server with all the basic installations and data structures.
+Moving to client side.